colehaus/colex/content/posts/putting-out-gig-economy-i/main.md

 # The gig economy

-I hope the earlier description of the putting-out system echoed in your brain.
+I hope the earlier description of the putting-out system echoed.
 To me, it sounds a great deal like a technologically limited gig economy.
 In both systems, workers have considerable freedom over how much work they perform, but not which tasks.
 Their tasks are assigned by a central clearinghouse which also mediates their relationship with the final consumer.
 Unlike freelancers, workers have relationships with only one or a few buyers ([monopsony](https://en.wikipedia.org/wiki/Monopsony)/ [oligopsony](https://en.wikipedia.org/wiki/Oligopsony)).
 Unlike modern full-time employees, in both systems, workers have very limited physical interactions with their employer.

 If you accept the aptness of this analogy, we're left with a confusion.
 Why was the putting-out system considered better than full-time, centralized employment while the gig economy is often considered worse?
 Especially from the leftist perspective?